martinsumner/riak_kv/docs/ObjectAPI.md

 Supported HTTP request headers for GET:

-- `authorization`; optional, for tls-protected requests only when riak security is enabled.
+- `authorization`; optional, for tls-protected requests only when [Riak security is enabled](/docs/OperationsAndTroubleshootingGuide.md#enabling-riak-security).
 - `accept: multipart/mixed`; optional, will cause results in a conflicted state to return all siblings as one multipart-mime object body.
-Without this option a list of sibling vtags will be returned, and each vtag may be fetched using the `vtag=<vtag>` query parameter in the URL.
+Without this option a list of sibling vtags will be returned, and each `vtag` may be fetched using the `vtag=<vtag>` query parameter in the URL.

 Expected HTTP response headers for GET: